aws/aws-sdk-js-v3/clients/client-cost-explorer/README.md

 AWS SDK for JavaScript CostExplorer Client for Node.js, Browser and React Native.

-<p>The Cost Explorer API enables you to programmatically query your cost and usage data.
-You can query for aggregated data
+<p>You can use the Cost Explorer API to programmatically query your cost and usage data.
+You
-such as total monthly costs or total daily usage.
-You can also query for granular data, such as the number of daily write operations for Amazon DynamoDB database tables in your production environment. </p>
+can query for aggregated data such as total monthly costs or total daily usage.
+You can also query for granular data.
+This might include the number of daily write operations for Amazon DynamoDB database tables in your production environment. </p>
 <p>Service Endpoint</p>
 <p>The Cost Explorer API provides the following endpoint:</p>
 <ul>